Student loan overpayments

 Are you due a refund?

-Many have student loan repayments automatically deducted from their wages each month, and it's easy not to notice and assume all is well.
-Yet 100,000s accidentally overpay their student loans each year – and if you have, you can reclaim.
+Many have student loan repayments automatically deducted from their wages each month, and assume all is well.
+Yet 100,000s accidentally overpay their student loans each year, often without realising.
+Here's how to check if you're one of them and, if so, how you can reclaim £100s, or even £1,000s.

-Here's some inspiration from people who started paying their student loan back early and then reclaimed.
-We first revealed that 100,000+ had started paying early in an MSE News story in December 2017.
+Here's some inspiration from people who started paying their student loan back early and then successfully reclaimed.

 We also heard from Lyndsey, who told us: